W427697/Discord-/docs/api/doc-block-canvas.md

 Type: `SourceProps['code'] | SourceProps['format'] | SourceProps['language'] | SourceProps['type']`

-Specify the props passed to the inner `Source` block.
+Specifies the props passed to the inner `Source` block.
 For more information, see the `Source` Doc Block [documentation](./doc-block-source.md).

 <Callout variant="info" icon="💡">